DNXL-UMK/temp_predict/README.md

 #### Results
 For the model result, our model kind of does pretty well.
-It achieves a mean squared error on the test set of 0.2970 and a mean absolute error (MAE) of 98.33% accuracy on the test dataset.
+It achieves a mean squared error on the test set of 0.280 and a mean absolute error (MAE) of 98.38% accuracy on the test dataset.
 Error metrics indicate that the scaler and model tuning are good, but there's always room for improvement.
-Actually, before getting good results in both metrics, I take a closer look at the model tuning and various scalers to see what can be done to improve the model.
-Is it always a good habit to revise the whole code of the model of the model thoroughly. 📈
+Actually, before getting achieving good results, I take a closer look at the opimizer(SGD etc) ,various scalers(RobustScaler etc), model tuning( several hundred epoch and thousands of thousands neurons iterations, rip laptop 😭) to see what can be done to improve the model.
+Is it always a good habit to revise the whole code.
+There is only 130 rows of temperature value prediction with 1 threshold value that differs with the actual value, as compared to the full rows of data which are 11293 (after subtracting 30 for the sequence length issue).📈

+Mean Squared Error: 0.2801887190633722
+Mean Absolute Error: 0.4164799928770702
+R^2 Score: 0.8024131150432166

 ## Roadmap ⏳